15 Rules Of Great Teaching

 Trust is a currency of a human classroom.

-So I thought I’d gather twelve of them to start with.
-The idea of ‘good teaching’ is an idea we get at a variety of different ways, So then, here are some rules we might consider when making sense of this idea of what makes a teacher great.
-Thanks to Sylvia Duckworth for the great illustration, who went all out and added all 15.
+So we thought I’d gather twelve of them to start with.
+The idea of ‘good teaching’ is an idea we work toward in a variety of different ways, So then, here are some rules we might consider when making sense of this idea of what makes a teacher great.
+Thanks to Sylvia Duckworth for the great illustration, who went all out and added all 15 of our ‘rules.’

 15 Rules Of Great Teaching

 This is how great things are built.
 Curriculum.
 Relationships.
 Portfolios.
 Take your time–this is a marathon, not a sprint.

 2. Embrace that there is no one way.